stagvant/BBDBG/README.md

 Be aware due to the nature of how this mod works you\
 will not be able to lock on target normally anymore.

-You can get back to the default entity you were in control\
+You can get back to the initial entity you\
-by performing the same actions to manipulate other entities.

-## Force return to main menu combo

-I only incorporated this feature just in case your entity gets\
-terminated and you are unable to take over another vessel.

-Basically you get softlocked till you close the game completely\
-unless you press down right joystick while the cross button is\
-also pressed in order to kick you back to the title screen.\
-From there you can load the game again where you left it.
+controlled by holding down left joystick.

 ## Known Bugs and Issues